 Integrity is important whilst still maintaining your basic manners.
-It sounds like something so simple, but I have seen many brokers ruin relationships due to their immediate reactions to deal’s not progressing.
-One deal may not go your way, but it is counter intuitive to be rude and ruin relationships due to that.
+It sounds like something so simple.
+I have seen many brokers ruin relationships due to their immediate reactions to deal’s not progressing.
+One deal may not go your way, but it is counter-intuitive to be rude and ruin relationships due to that.

 How has your approach to this changed throughout the years?